Jump to Content

 Master Class Learning Labs with Libations

-Choose from six dynamic options — but choose wisely!
+Choose from five dynamic options — but choose wisely!
 These sessions are offered just once and will not be recorded.
-Learning Labs offer a 90-minute deep dive into emerging trends, practical solutions, and peer-driven insights tailored for senior-level risk and compliance professionals.
+This series has become the most popular event of the conference — and for good reason.
+Learning Labs offer a 90-minute-deep dive into emerging trends, practical solutions, and peer-driven insights tailored for senior-level risk and compliance professionals.
 Expect a lively, interactive format focused on real-world challenges and collaborative problem-solving.

 • Renee Huffaker, CRCM, Executive Director Enterprise Risk and Compliance, Arvest Bank